oddtexan/Project-1/README.md

 <https://data.austintexas.gov> (Crime Type, Occurance Dates).
 More details are available inside the Data folder of repo.

 ## Breakdown of Tasks
-* 1 Get Datasets for Austin Crime
+Markup : 1.
+Get Datasets for Austin Crime
-* 2 Clean the datasets.
+         2. Clean the datasets.
 Keep only data between year 2003 to 2023.
-* 3 Breakdown & Analyze Data Sets.
+         3. Breakdown and Analyze Data Sets.
-* 4 Identity Theft Analysis
-5 Crime Analysis
+         4. Crime Analysis
-6
-7
-8 Auto Theft Analysis
+         5. Auto Theft Analysis
+         6. Identity Theft Analysis
+         7. Conclusion

 ## Tools and Techniques:
 1 Pandas